docker/docs/storage/storagedriver/select-storage-driver.md

 ---
 description: Learn how to select the proper storage driver for your container.
-keywords: container, storage, driver, AUFS, btfs, devicemapper,zvfs
+keywords: container, storage, driver, aufs, btrfs, devicemapper, zfs, overlay, overlay2
-title: Select a storage driver
+title: Docker storage drivers
+redirect_from:
+- /engine/userguide/storagedriver/
+- /engine/userguide/storagedriver/selectadriver/
 ---

 Ideally, very little data is written to a container's writable layer, and you